Are you struggling with a boundary dispute?

 How do you prove a boundary line?

-Many people think that their title plan is evidence of their legal boundary and you'd be forgiven for thinking this.
 The Land Registry title plan is generated using Ordnance Survey maps and the data held at the Land Registry.
-The title plan is not evidence of your legal title and in fact uses the General Boundaries system which shows the boundary of your property in relation to other physical features on the ground such as hedges, trees or walls.
+The red edging on a title plan is not definitive evidence of precise boundary lines and shows the general boundary of your property in relation to other physical features on the ground, such as hedges, trees or walls.

 'This title plan shows the general position of the boundaries: it does not show the exact line of the boundaries.
 Measurements scaled from this plan may not match measurements between the same points on the ground'.